armandpesme/bns-dat-mods/README.md

 these, but I take no responsibility if you do manage to get yourself banned somehow.

-Feel free to open an issue if you have questions, suggestions, etc. That said, please don't ask me about editing your global cooldown value.
-I personally find that unethical.
+Feel free to open an issue if you have questions, suggestions, etc.